Skip to content

 The sequence

-while(! peutPasser){ // wait for peutPasser to become true
+while(! peutPasser){ // wait for peutPasser to change to true

 try{